Tour Croatia & more trip

 Before going to the hotel in Split, visit the Klis fortress.
 Controlling the valley leading into Split, this medieval fortress offers a fantastic birdseye view of the entire Split “metropolitan” area, the Adriatic Sea and surrounding islands.

-After taking some photos at this "Game of Thrones" exterior shot location for the city of Meereen, proceed to your final destination of the day - the Cornaro Hotel, a new urban lifestyle hotel in the Split city centre.
+After taking some photos at this "Game of Thrones" exterior shot location for the city of Meereen, proceed to your final destination of the day - the Cornaro Hotel, an urban lifestyle hotel in the Split city centre.
 When checking into the hotel, inquire about the many restaurants in the area and choose one to your liking for dinner.
 Overnight.

 In the morning, after breakfast, you will embark on a tour that will tickle your senses.